belikov-av/PALDRIC/README.md

 Pipeline overview

-First, manually convert cohort-level lists of driver genes (or mutations) from third-party algorithms into standard format: HUGO symbol, Entrez Gene ID, (Ensembl Transcript ID, mutation), cohort, removing all entries with q-value >0.05.
+First, manually convert cohort-level lists of driver genes (or mutations) from third-party algorithms into standard format:
+HUGO symbol, (Ensembl Transcript ID, mutation), cohort, removing all entries with q-value >0.05.
 Then, PALDRIC converts these standardized files into patient-level files using TCGA PanCanAtlas SNA and CNA data processed previously via SNADRIF and GECNAV packages.
-This process takes approximately 1 hour per algorithm on a modern PC.
 You can then choose to analyze these processed outputs of third-party algorithms either individually or in any desirable combinations.
-All following steps are fully automated and are executed in less than a minute, which facilitates quick testing of various algorithm combinations.
 Classification of driver alterations is performed according to the following key:

 Driver type	| Number of hyperactivating SNAs |	Number of inactivating SNAs |	HISR | CNA status |	Count as … driver event(s)